-3 Organisers, exhibitors and employers related to the event, must ensure they fully meet their duties under the Noise at Work Regulations, to reduce the risk of hearing damage to employees to the lowest level reasonably practicable, as well as all other duties and those particularly relating to action levels.
-Where noise hazards are identified, the organiser will specify to the venue, the planned event noise management arrangements.
-These will include:
+3 Employers, including organisers and exhibitors must ensure they fully meet their duties under the Noise at Work Regulations, to reduce and control the risk of hearing damage to employees, maintaining the lowest level reasonably practicable, ensuring all associated duties and those particularly relating to action levels (ie provision and use of PPE) are carried out accordingly.
+Where noise hazards have been identified, the organiser will provide a noise management plan to the venue.
+This will include:

-- The nominated responsible person for noise management at the event - The nature of noise sources - The expected noise levels - Noise engineering controls - Monitoring the arrangements for the provision and types of hearing protection equipment required - Monitoring the arrangements for those not in employment (e.g. earplugs at the feature area)
+- The nominated responsible person for noise management at the event - The nature of noise sources - The expected noise levels - Noise engineering controls - The planned noise reduction measures to be implemented - Arrangements for the provision and types of hearing protection equipment required - Arrangements for those not in employment (e.g. hearing protection)